 If you’re considering renting a car or motorbike in the Philippines, you may be wondering whether you can use your foreign driver’s license in the country.
-Nobody wants to face unexpected charges or delays due to not having the correct documents (whether that be a driving permit or a valid Philippine visa).
+This is to avoid unexpected charges or delays due to not having the correct documents (whether that be a driving permit or a valid Philippine visa).

-Here’s what you need to know in order to drive lawfully in the Philippines:
+Here’s what foreigners need to know in order to drive lawfully in the Philippines:

 - You can drive with a foreign driver’s license in the Philippines for up to 90 days.